NateSpencerWx/melon/README.md

 Run Melon and type what you want to do, e.g., "list files in current directory", "create a new folder called test", "What is the weather at my location", etc.

 Melon will suggest a command, review it for safety, and execute it if verified safe or after confirmation if it thinks you may want to review it yourself first.

-Melon maintains conversation history across multiple interactions, allowing for contextual follow-up requests.
-To clear the conversation history and start fresh, type `/clear` or `clear`.